egison/egison-ruby/README.md

 $ gem install egison-*.gem
 ```

-## Demonstrations
+## How to use

 ### Element patterns and subcollection patterns

-A element pattern matches the element of the target array.
+An element pattern matches the element of the target array.

 A subcollection pattern matches the subcollection of the target array.
 A subcollection pattern has `*` ahead.